nilslice/sucre/README.md

 # sucre
-An easy to use library made for 2D drawing using OpenGL
+An easy to use library made for 2D drawing using OpenGL 3.2

-## Usage
+## Usage with glfw

 ```go
 package main